 - How much has been invested in AI and emerging tech innovation across leading US banks?

-Through quotes from company executives and data from our AI in Banking Vendor Scorecard and Capability report (interested readers can download the Executive Summary Brief), this article serves to present a concise look at the implementation of AI at seven of America’s top commercial banks by revenue.
+Through quotes from company executives and data from our AI Opportunity Landscape in banking, this article serves to present a concise look at the implementation of AI at seven of America’s top commercial banks by revenue.

 Changes in the banking industry directly impact businesses and commerce, and we sought to provide relevant insights for business leaders and professionals interested in the convergence of AI and financial technology.